eljamo/mempass/README.md

 WALKING-advanced-MUSLIM-review-KNOW-hughes-spas-PHYS-FARM-GOSSIP-12=
 ```

-### Using the built-in XKCD preset to generate passwords using the Lord of the Rings word list
+### Using the built-in XKCD preset to generate passwords using the Middle Earth word list

 ```
-~ $ mempass --preset XKCD --word_list LORD_OF_THE_RINGS
+~ $ mempass --preset XKCD --word_list MIDDLE_EARTH
 LEGOLAS-SPEAKS-clinking-anigh-79%
 CAIRN-CLOSED-CLOUD-TOMB-70@
 thudding-spotted-legends-TEMPERS-99?